tytydraco/yessleep/out/Something_Was_in_the_House_with_Me_It_Wasnt_Human.md

 *That did* not *really happen*, the logical center of my mind spoke up, reasserting itself, trying to rationalize what I had just experienced. *None of that really happened.
 It was all in your head, a paranoid hallucination.
 It* had *to be.*

 I was all too happy to quickly agree with that voice.
-I had let my imagination get the best of me.
+I had let my imagination get carried away, that was all.
 After all, it wasn't as if I had actually *seen* anything.

 But, just to be safe, I decided I wasn't going to set foot back down into the basement ever again.
 And I  would keep the door locked the rest of my stay.